allaboutapps/integresql/README.md

 ### Integrate by client lib

-The flow above might look intimidating at first glance, but trust us, it's simple to integrate especially if there is already an client library available for your specific language.
+It's simple to integrate especially if there is already an client library available for your specific language.
 We currently have those:

 * Go: [integresql-client-go](https://github.com/allaboutapps/integresql-client-go) by [Nick Müller - @MorpheusXAUT](https://github.com/MorpheusXAUT)
 * Python: [integresql-client-python](https://github.com/msztolcman/integresql-client-python) by [Marcin Sztolcman - @msztolcman](https://github.com/msztolcman)